udevbe/greenfield/README.md

 # Running

 To run, you will need 2 parts to work together.
 - The *Greenfield Compositor Proxy* that runs remotely and forwards the native Wayland applications to the browser.
+You need at least one, but can run as many as you require e.g. to access different machines.
-- An implementation of the *Greenfield Compositor Module* that runs in your browser and receives the forwarded signals of the Greenfield Compositor Proxy.
+- An implementation of the *Greenfield Compositor Module* that runs in your browser and receives the forwarded signals of potential multiple Greenfield Compositor Proxies.

 ### Greenfield Compositor Module
 The Greenfield Compositor Module comes with a very simple demo implementation that you can use.
 It's hard coded to connect to a Greenfield Compositor Proxy running on your local system [but can be easily adapted to connect to any URL of your choosing.](https://github.com/udevbe/greenfield/blob/master/compositor-module/demo-compositor/src/index.ts#L34)